sentrysoftware/metricshub/hws-doc/src/site/markdown/prometheus/alertmanager.md

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

 If your Prometheus server is configured to send alerts to an [AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/), you will have to configure *Alert Rules* to make sure alerts are triggered whenever an hardware failure is detected.

-**${solutionName}** comes with the `config/hardware-sentry-rules.yaml` file that contains default alert rules for all relevant metrics.
+**${solutionName}** comes with a configuration example, `config/hws-alertmanager-rules-example.yaml`, which contains default alert rules for all relevant metrics.

 > Note: These alert rules should not be confused with the [internal alerts](../alerts.md) managed and triggered by **${solutionName}** as OpenTelemetry logs.
 The alert rules described in this page are fully managed by **Prometheus AlertManager**.